jkurtak/journey-through-spring/docs/spring-magic/README.md

 ======

 ## Installing Tools and Knowing their Versions
 You’ll often hear people refer to Spring as being complicated or difficult to learn.
 Spring is referred to as “magic” because its abilities at times seem impossible - until you look behind the curtain and understand what’s going on!
-Here are a few of the major features cthat Spring takes advantage of for it’s so-called magic.
+Here are a few of the major features that Spring takes advantage of for it’s so-called magic.

 ### Auto-configuration: Classloader and Resource Management
 Spring Boot introduced the concept of [Auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) which greatly reduced the learning curve of Spring.
 It leverages existing Java technology such as the Classloader and Resource Bundler to perform analysis on “what is present in the application” and make decisions based on it.
 For example if you have a MySQL Driver in your application then you’ll probably be connecting to a MySQL database so the auto-configuration will set that up for you.
 If you have Tomcat dependencies then you’ll probably be starting up a Tomcat container so the auto-configuration will do that for you.